 The top floor continues the display the essence of Korean Buddhist sculpture and crafts, including highlight pieces such as two Pensive Bodhisattvas registered as National Treasures, along with outstanding ceramic artifacts.
 The Asian Art gallery shows a tradition of diverse artworks from China, Japan, India, and Central Asia.
 The exhibits are impressive and I think it’s an underrated museum in Seoul

-Beyond the museum is an open space that offers a great view of the site of US Army Garrison, Namsan, Namsan Seoul Tower, Bukhansan, and more.
+Beyond the museum is an open space that offers a great view of the site of the US Army Garrison, Namsan, Namsan Seoul Tower, Bukhansan, and more.

 In fact, the neighborhood has a lot more interesting cafes and restaurants to explore.
 Like Kevin’s Pie, featuring delicious raspberry cheesecake pie, apple cheesecake pie, marbled cream cheese brownie.
 Another place is Cafe Moss.
 They use ingredients imported from Japan and offer mochi, and hot spring steamed buns.
 Lastly, make a reservation at 초록 바구니 and taste their molecular cuisine!

 Mangwon-dong망원동: Town of Selfies

 A little further away from the popular and congested Ewha Woman’s University and Hongik University is an up-and-coming district called Mangwon-dong.
 While the two universities are already filled with unique cafes, dessert places, and restaurants, university students are expanding their footprints to their surroundings; experimental cafes and trendy shops could be found for the hip and young due to their lower property value and rent.
 Lots of media also set up offices in Mangwon-dong.

 Mangwon Market is the centerpiece of the area – this is a traditional market where the locals could purchase fresh produce, Korean snacks, fruits, and groceries; the market is also filled with some fast-food chains and banks so you know it’s really a place where the locals are active.
 In fact, traditional markets are moving away in Seoul – thanks to urbanization – Mangwon Market is the few markets left.
 However, it’s a great place to visit because it’s location is great, it’s clean and neat, and lots of street food and local snacks are available; more, it’s a great place to buy kimchi and souvenirs!